Vegetable Farm Worker at Little Hat Creek Farm, a Farm-Bakery

 Minimum Length of Stay: Full season

 You will learn all aspects of growing ecological vegetables, including seeding, planting, harvesting, sorting, weeding, mulching, and selling at market.
 You will learn skills such as greenhouse management, efficient harvest techniques, cover cropping, and how to run a profitable business focused on farmers’ markets.
+We strive for a work environment that is challenging but not grueling.
+One thing we love about farming is that the tasks we do each day change from week to week.
 We are very open about our business and we are happy to share our sales, expenses, and budget numbers with our employees.
-Starting pay is $8-10/hr (depending on experience).
-Other compensation includes our surplus vegetables, bread, and croissants, and the right to trade our produce at farmers’ markets.
 Short unpaid vacations are possible if we know in advance.
-During the season, we will tour other ecological farms in our area.
-In 2019 we added pizza nights that have helped to deepen community engagement with our farm.

 Educational Opportunities: We are a small professional market farm that wants to train future farmers and business owners.
 Our goal is that you will learn both the vegetable grower skills and the business skills you need to start your own ecological vegetable farm business.
+We love to make observations about plants and talk about the business of farming.
 We are very open about our business and we are happy to share our sales, expenses, and budget numbers with our employees as well as discuss business plans.
-We will train you to do at least one farmer's market with us every week, and during the season, we will tour other ecological farms in our area.
+We will train you to do at least one farmer's market with us every week, and during the season, we will tour other small farms in our area.
 We believe that economic success is an important, and often overlooked, piece of "sustainability."
 We recognize that the success of other businesses is just as important as our own, which is why we helped found the Common Grain Alliance, a non-profit dedicated to improving the food system by strengthening economic connections among grain growers, millers, and bakers.
 However, while we focus on the bottom line, we also value family, relationships, and well-being, and we work hard to make space and time for it all.
 Our farm is in the heart of Virginia’s rural Blue Ridge Mountains, close to the thriving “Brew Ridge Trail” and abundant outdoor activities, including Shenandoah National Park and Skyline Drive.
 Our region has a thriving community of small farms and artisanal food producers, which you will become a part of.
 As our workers prepare to take the next step towards their goals, we work hard to connect them with the resources they need.
-All three of our most recent employees relocated to work for us, and, through the connections they gained while working here, settled in Virginia.
+Several of our recent employees relocated to work for us, and, through the connections they gained while working here, settled in Virginia.

-Skills Desired: Previous farming experience is preferred, but mostly we care about a keen interest in sustainable agriculture and a strong work ethic.
+Skills Desired: Previous farming or other physical work (landscaping, restaurants) is preferred, but mostly we care about a keen interest in sustainable agriculture and a strong work ethic.
 You should take pride in your work and enjoy working independently.
 You learn quickly, and can execute tasks efficiently while maintaining sufficient attention to detail.
-You can perform physically-demanding tasks outside in all kinds of weather, and maintain a sense of humor!
+You can perform physically-demanding tasks outside in all kinds of weather, and maintain a sense of humor.
 You are thoughtful, inquisitive, and find joy in hard work, good food, and good company.
+We want you to ask questions and make observations.
 You must have a valid driver's license and good driving record, and be comfortable driving a large van on mountain roads.
 You should be able to easily lift 50 pounds, and be in good physical condition.
 You will also need a working smart-phone to operate a Square reader for credit card sales and keep records in Google Sheets.
 Please check out our website http://littlehatcreek.com and our instagram @littlehatcreek to get a feel for us and our farm before you apply.
-To apply, please submit a resume and cover letter to littlehatcreek ‘at’ gmail.com April 1, 2020-Sept 30, 2020

 Preferred method of Contact: Email